Independent Golf Reviews is reader-supported, when you buy through links on our site, we may earn a commission.

 Pros & Cons

-- Compact profile inspires confidence
+- Compact iron-inspired head builds confidence

 Expert’s Thoughts